Low Fat Diet for Liver Health for Hepatitis C Patients

 This article presents an overview of what the liver does and how hepatitis C can impact its function.
 Read on to learn about how dietary changes, including a switch to a low-fat diet, can improve liver health and help mitigate the effects of hepatitis C.

 Although the liver interacts with many of the organs in the abdomen, the liver has three main jobs.
 The first job is that the liver cleans the blood.
 It takes any waste or unneeded/excess nutrients and filters them out so that the blood that goes through the body only has what it needs in it.
 The parts that are filtered out are sent to be processed and eliminated during toileting.
 Second, the liver helps to turn carbohydrates into energy.
 This allows the body to digest the carbohydrates and turn it into something useful, which enables the body to both maintain the body functions needed to exist (such as breathing, blinking, and the like) as well as giving the body the ability to move, to play sports, and to feel energetic.

-Lastly, the liver processes fats consumed.
-The liver turns the fat into fatty acids, which become long-term fat, which is stored for the body as body fat.
-These fats become fatty tissues as well, once they join with cholesterol and travel throughout the body through the blood stream.
+Lastly, the liver processes fats.
+The liver turns consumed fat into fatty acids, which become long-term fat, which is stored for the body as body fat.
+These fats become fatty tissues as well, once they join with cholesterol and travel throughout the body through the bloodstream.